Introduction

 Understanding Soil Compaction

-Causes of Compaction: Compaction often results from heavy foot traffic, construction activities, or natural soil settling over time.
+Causes of Compaction: Soil compaction usually happens because of heavy foot traffic, construction work, or just the natural settling of soil over time.

 Impact on Grass Roots